-The Loans Recovery and Repayment Department was established with the core mandate to recover all matured loans and is a strategic initiative to raise sufficient funds to meet the rising loan demand and attain faster turnaround in loan repayments.
+HELB was established with the aim of not just recovering all matured loans, but to raise sufficient funds to meet the rising loan demand and attain faster turnaround in loan repayments.

 - Alternative section that is charged with the responsibility of disbursing and recovering of postgraduate loans, continuing education loans and administration of scholarships